tencentyun/intlcloud-documents/product/云智 AI 应用服务/腾讯云小钛/常见问题_intl.md

 ﻿### What is TICSR?

-TICSR is a smart customer service product.
-It can be used to create online customer service bots that can automatically answer customer questions; in addition, it provides various tools to human customer service agents for answering questions with the aid of bots.
+TICSR is a smart customer service product that can be used to create automatic customer service robots.
+TICSR also provides human customer service representatives various tools to answer questions with robot assistance.
-TICSR can automatically answer customer inquiries in various channels such as WeChat Official Account, WeChat Mini Program, webpage and app, helping reduce labor costs.
+TICSR automatically answers customer inquries on various channels including WeChat, webpage and apps, which helps companies cut labor costs.

 ### Which channels are supported by TICSR for access?